zowe/zowe-explorer-vscode/README.md

 1. Navigate to your explorer tree.
 2. Open the **DATA SETS** bar.
 2. Click the **Add Profile** button on the right of the **DATA SET** explorer bar.
-3. Select the profile that you want to add to the view.
+3. Select the profile that you want to add to the view as illustrated by the following screen.

 ![Add Profile](https://github.com/mheuzey/temp/blob/master/resources/gifs/addProfile.gif?raw=true "Add Profile")
 <br /><br />